foselab/HECATE-Bikes/README.md

 # Test Case Generation for Simulink® Models: An Experience from the E-Bike Domain

-This repository contains the necessary files to replicate a series of tests described in the _Test Case Generation for Simulink® Models: An Experience from the E-Bike Domain_ paper (ADD LINK/REFERENCE).
+This repository contains the necessary files to replicate a series of tests described in the _Test Case Generation for Simulink® Models: An Experience from the E-Bike Domain_ paper.
 The tests involve using the [Hecate](https://github.com/Hecate-SBST/Hecate) tool for test case generation and Simulink models to evaluate system behavior against defined requirements.

 ## Repository Folders